explorer495/mkdocs-test/docs/products/ex-commandstation/exrail/cookbooks/flags-and-latches/flags.md

 Analog values may be set into the virtual pins and tested using the existing analog value commands and exrail macros.
 `<z vpin value>`  `<D ANIN vpin>` etc. and in EXRAIL `ANOUT(vpin,value,0,0)`

 ## Use as binary flag groups (advanced)

-Virtual pins (and others that respond to an analog read in order to provide bitmapped digital data, such as SensorCam) can be set and tested with new special EXRAIL commands
+Virtual pins (and others that respond to an analog read in order to provide bit mapped digital data, such as SensorCam) can be set and tested with new special EXRAIL commands

 `IFBITMAP_ALL(vpin,mask)`   Bitwise ANDs the  the vpin value with the mask value and is true if ALL the 1 bits in the mask are also 1 bits in the value.
     e.g.    `IFBITMAP_ALL(1013,0x0f)`  would be true if ALL the last 4 bits of the value are 1s.

 `IFBITMAP_ANY(1013,0x0f)` would be true if ANY of the last 4 bits are 1s.